lnis-uofu/TIGFET-10nm-PDK/README.md

   setenv PDK_DIR "$PWD"
   ```

-  3) Copy the required user files to where yo uwant to start Virtuoso.
+  3) Copy the required user files to where you want to start Virtuoso®.
 It is assumed here that Virtuoso is started in the Github folder itself.
   ```bash
   source $PDK_DIR/cdslib/setup/setup.csh
   ```

-  Note that this script copies all of the required user files (.cdsinit, cds.lib, and Calibre runset files) to the current working directory if they do not already exist.
+  Note that this script copies all of the required user files (.cdsinit, cds.lib, and Calibre® runset files) to the current working directory if they do not already exist.

-  4) Source your setup scripts for Cadence Virtuoso, Mentor Graphics Calibre, and Synopsys HSPICE and launch Cadence Virtuoso using the provided script:
+  4) Source your setup scripts for Cadence Virtuoso®, Mentor Graphics Calibre®, and Synopsys HSPICE® and launch Cadence Virtuoso® using the provided script:
   ```bash
   launch_tigfet10nm.sh
   ```